thyripian/DataMason/README.md

+_This is an alpha release and could be unstable.
+All feedback and suggestions are welcome._

+_**Current version:** 0.2.0a3_

 # DataMason

-DataMason _(currently in alpha testing)_ is a powerful Python package designed to make data analysis and manipulation easier for data professionals of all skill levels.
+DataMason is a comprehensive Python package designed to make data analysis and manipulation easier for data professionals of all skill levels.
 It offers a collection of tools to clean, transform, analyze, and visualize datasets, allowing users to uncover insights and make informed decisions.

-###         >>> NOTE: _interface.py_ is currently _disabled_ in the pypi release, pending further development. <<<
+## Features
+_This is an alpha release and could be unstable.
+All feedback and suggestions are welcome._

+# DataMason

+DataMason is a comprehensive Python package designed to make data analysis and manipulation easier for data professionals of all skill levels.
+It offers a collection of tools to clean, transform, analyze, and visualize datasets, allowing users to uncover insights and make informed decisions.

 ## Features